 Exercising your feet isn't as flashy as other strength exercises, but do not discount its effectiveness.
 Muscle dysfunction in the lower leg can alter your mechanics and could lead to injury.

-Here are some exercises to help strengthen your feet and ankles.
+These exercises will help strengthen your feet and ankles.

 Dyna Disk Single-Leg Touchdown1 of 7